Fahim199/todo/README.md

-#Todo app for University
+#Todo app

-This is a todo app created with react, and I wrote it after 10days into learning react
+This is a todo app that I created while learning react